martinsvinicius/martinsvinicius/README.md

 <br />
 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=martinsvinicius&show_icons=true&theme=radical&layout=compact)

 I'm an enthusiast of technology, programming and cybersecurity.
-Lately, I study IT at IFRN and I'm a developer for GCTI.
+Lately, I study IT at UFRN and I'm a software engineer for Grão.

 - Technologies that I like to work
   - Reactjs | React Native